Home Loan Experts

 Can HomeBuilder be used as a deposit?

-You will need funds of your own, especially if you’re buying land and building on it.
+However, you will still need funds of your own, especially if you’re buying land and building on it.

 What dwellings are eligible for HomeBuilder?